Engin-Boot/capture-behavior-of-a-visit-counter-spooja-chopra/needs-director.md

-Scenario: Compute parking slots to reserve for visiting specialists Given Sensor turn on and set number of reserve slots When Check reserve slot count greater than one
+Scenario: Compute parking slots to reserve for visiting specialists Given Sensor turn on and set number of reserve slots When Check reserve slot count
 And decrement reserve slot count
 Then Director can see "slot is free or not"